I know this sounds crazy, but I think book-smarts are overrated.

 Lesson learned: Being successful oftentimes means being liked.
 Or at least liked more than the other guy.

 Take the Iowa caucuses.
-I really think Howard Dean stumbled because increasingly, people weren't liking him.
+I really think Howard Dean (search) stumbled because increasingly, people weren't liking him.

 He snarled at that older guy in Iowa and told him to sit down.
 He snapped at reporters.
 He yelled and screamed a lot.